Updated: July 29, 2014

-- If you enjoy Twitter, follow Esri Chief Scientist Dawn Wright via @deepseadawn, where she makes science and ocean-related postings daily, or GIS and Science manager Matt Artz via @mattartz.
+- If you enjoy Twitter, follow Esri Chief Scientist Dawn Wright via @deepseadawn, where she makes science and ocean-related postings daily, or the New! @gisandscience Twitter account.

-- Follow Matt Artz’s GIS and Science blog, to see the fascinating array of journal articles, books, and scholarly events where GIS technology is being used to advance scientific understanding.
+- Follow the GIS and Science blog of Matt Artz, to see the fascinating array of journal articles, books, and scholarly events where GIS technology is being used to advance scientific understanding.

 - Attend the Esri International User Conference, where there are always high-quality paper sessions and map galleries focused on a wide array of scientific themes (including the annual GIScience Research session).
 In addition, there is a large Environment Showcase in the Exhibit Area (with several booths by research labs, agencies and initiatives), Special Interest Group (SIG) meetings, and science-related demo theaters (e.g., demo theaters by the wizards in our Applications Prototype Lab are always a treat for scientists).
 Consider the Esri International Developer Summit as well.

-- Attend upcoming Esri specialist meetings with science themes (e.g., Geodesign Summit Europe in September, the Health GIS Conference in October, the Ocean GIS Conference in November, etc.).
+- Attend upcoming Esri specialist meetings with science themes (e.g., Geodesign Summit Europe, the Health GIS Conference, the Ocean GIS Conference in November, etc.).
 Information will be available via the bookmarks mentioned above, as well as at esri.com/events.